alanminko/resub/README.md

 resub for each output, but considers the whole multi-output relation as the specification and derives a minimum-node circuit satisfying this relation.
 An obvious limitation of this engine that it only works for functions up to six input and up to 10 nodes in the synthesized circuit.

-The three engines presented here can be applied to individual resub instances specified using a shared input/output representation format.
+The three engines presented here can be applied to individual resub instances specified using a common representation format.

 ---